-Titus had been a steadying force but was followed on the throne by his brother Domitian who ruled from 81 to 96.
-Domitian was an egotist of similar stripe to Nero, and as his father Vespasian was now dead, when the youngest Flavian acceded to the throne – there was no force for restraint.
+Titus was followed on the throne by his brother Domitian who ruled from 81 to 96.
+Domitian was an egotist like Nero, and as his father Vespasian was now dead, when the youngest Flavian acceded to the throne – there was no force for restraint.
 Some historians state that the persecution of Christians expanded dramatically during his reign.
 However, noting that he maintained debaucheries, there is no record of persecutions against anyone or any group despite the mention of a single trial for heresy.
 That incident was listed by both Cassius Dio and later by Eusebius.

 Domitian was succeeded by Marcus Cocceius Nerva who was quite elderly and feeble by the time he had been appointed Caesar (ruling only from 96 to 98).
 Nerva’s reign then was brief with nothing much either to commend it or to condemn it.
-However, in the oddest move of succession, Nerva adopted Trajan as his son.
-Marcus Ulpius Nerva Traianus, who was then about forty years old, and though well known in Rome, had been a total stranger to Nerva until this hasty act was suggested by the leading Senate counselor.
-Trajan apparently prospered by being in the right place at the right time, or so it might seem.
+However, in the oddest move of succession, he adopted Trajan as his son.
+Marcus Ulpius Nerva Traianus, was then about forty years old, and though well known in Rome, had been a total stranger to Nerva until this hasty act was suggested by the leading Senate counselor.
+Trajan apparently prospered by being in the right place at the right time, or so it might have seemed.

 Trajan succeeded Nerva in 98 and ruled until 117.
-There was a revolt of the Jews in Judaea from 115 to 117 when many Jews were killed, and many Christians were martyred.
+There was a revolt of the Jews in Judaea from 115 to 117 when many Jews were killed, and some Christians listed as martyred.
 The Christians ended up getting the worst of things with Christianity being officially listed in the empire as “religio illicita” for the first time, the tide was beginning to turn harder against the Christians, although there was by 117 no sanctioned empire wide persecution.
 During his reign, the Coliseum was opened for business and sporting pleasure.
 You may know that the Christians were one of the groups chosen to appear there as targets and victims.
 Despite that, Trajan was considered by historians as one of the best emperors.

 “The law was there, if any one were disposed to call it into action.
 But for long period of time it lay dormant.
 Only now and then the panic of a populace, or the bigotry of a magistrate, or the malice of some influential personage, awoke it into activity.
 Sometimes it was enforced against one or two individuals, sometimes against collective numbers.
 But, as a rule, there was no disposition to deal hardly with the Christians, who were for the most part peaceful and industrious citizens.
 In this respect Christianity was on the same footing with other prohibited religions…The good emperors, as a rule, were not more friendly to Christianity than the bad.

-…The Roman religion was essentially political.
+“…The Roman religion was essentially political.
 The deification of the dead emperor, the worship of the genius of the living emperor, were the direct logical result of this political system.
 An arbitrary, unscrupulous prince might disregard this system; a patriotic Roman could not.
 Hence the tragic fact that the persecutions of Trajan and M. Aurelius were among the severest on record for the early church.
 On the other hand, the Christians had almost as much to hope, as to fear, from the unscrupulousness of a bad emperor.
 If the caprice of a Nero persecuted them, the caprice of a Commodus not only spared but favored them.”